This is the 2026-2027 catalog. If you began in another year, you may need a different catalog.

 • Discover the latest evidence based nursing practice

-• Understand how health policy impacts practice
+• Understand how health policy and healthcare finance impacts practice

 • Expand knowledge of population health through practicum experiences close to home